-The Board of Directors is responsible for determining important management matters and supervising business execution.
-As a general rule, the Board meets monthly.
-As of the submission date for this report, there are eight directors, of whom two are External Directors.
-On March 30, 2016, the Company established a Nomination Committee and a Compensation Committee, for which the majority of members are External Directors, as voluntary advisory entities for the Board of Directors.
-Furthermore, we have put in place a voluntary Risk Management & Compliance Committee under the Board of Directors.
+The Board of Directors is responsible for determining important management matters and supervising business execution and meets monthly as a general rule.
+As of the date of submission of this report, there are seven (7) Directors two (2) of whom are External Directors.
+The Company has established the Nomination Committee and the Remuneration Committee, the majority of members of which are External Directors, as voluntary advisory organs of the Board of Directors, It has also established the Risk Management & Compliance Committee as a voluntary committee under the Board of Directors.

-As a general rule, the Audit & Supervisory Board of the Company meets monthly.
-As of the submission date for this report, there are four Audit & Supervisory Board Members, of whom two are External Audit & Supervisory Board Members.
-Audit & Supervisory Board Members perform audits based on the auditing policies and audit plan adopted by the Audit & Supervisory Board.
-Audit & Supervisory Board Members attend Board of Directors’ meetings and other important meetings, and investigate the status of business operations and assets to confirm the status of business execution by Directors.
+The Audit & Supervisory Board of the Company meets monthly as a general rule.
+As of the date of submission of this report, there are four (4) Audit & Supervisory Board Members two (2) of whom are External Audit & Supervisory Board Members.
+Based on the auditing policy and the audit plan resolved by the Audit & Supervisory Board, Audit & Supervisory Board Members perform audits of the status of execution of duties by Directors through attending meeting of the Board of Directors and other important meetings and investigating the status of business operations and assets.

-The Management Committee is established under the Board of Directors to discuss and determine important matters concerning management based on basic policies determined by the Board of Directors.
-Under the Management Committee are the CSR Committee and other committees that complement the discussions of the Management Committee by reporting the results of deliberation to the Management Committee.
-Furthermore, the Company adopts the Executive Officer System under which the Board of Directors selects eight (8) Executive Officers who are accountable for business execution.
+The Management Committee was established under the Board of Directors to discuss and determine important matters concerning management based on the basic policies determined by the Board of Directors.
+Under the Management Committee are various committees that complement the discussions of the Management Committee by reporting the results of deliberation to the Management Committee.
+Furthermore, the Company adopts the Executive Officer System under which the Board of Directors selects twelve (12) Executive Officers who are accountable for business execution.

 The Company has established an Internal Auditing Office to serve as an internal auditing department.
 The Internal Auditing Office is in charge of improving and enhancing the internal control systems by performing internal audits on business operations of the Company and each Group company.
 The Internal Auditing Office ensures it follows up on audits performed to see that recommendations for improvement have been implemented.
 Important audit results are reported to the Board of Directors.